 There are ghosts lurking in the dark corners of Canadian forests — ghost plants that is.
 The ghostly white corpse plant, or Indian pipe, has some very ghoul-like characteristics.
 This plant is non-photosynthetic, contains no chlorophyll and is pure white in colour.
 Instead of relying on the sunlight for photosynthesis, the corpse plant relies on a large network of roots and associated fungi.
 This spooky plant then uses these systems to steal energy from the plants living around it.
 This process is called myco-heterotrophy, which is a type of symbiotic relationship where plants gets their food from parasitism instead of photosynthesis.
 So the next time you see a white apparition in the dark, look again.
 It may just be a corpse plant!

 In a small area of the cloud forest of Ecuador is where you will find this shapeshifting creature — and you don’t need a full moon to see it change.
 The recently discovered mutable rain frog has the unique ability to visibly change its appearance.
 This endangered amphibian can change the texture of its skin from smooth to spiny in a matter of seconds.
 Another peculiar characteristic that this little creature has is its notorious night-time vocalizations.
 Although they aren’t howling at the moon, they make a very distinct call in the dead of night.
-This is the first known vertebrate to be able to change its appearance in such a rapid time frame — aside from the werewolf, that is.
+This is the first known vertebrate to be able to change its appearance in such a rapid timeframe.

 It turns out the supernatural is much more natural than we realize.
-This Halloween, instead of watching monsters on screen or dressing up as one while trick-or-treating, try something spookier.
-Search for the very real monsters hiding in your own backyard.
+This Halloween, instead of watching monsters on screen or dressing up as one while trick-or-treating, try learning more about the amazing species that some of our fictional fearsome characters are inspired from.